|

 Besides

 a great attitude, and willingness to learn.
-Be sure to bring all
+Be sure to bring

 of the material that you have been given.
 Especially the

 assignment book and exercise book!
-The assignment book becomes
+The assignment book

 our contract with each other, and helps me stay on track with the

 material that I will have planned on giving you.
-I have a fairly
+I have a

 good memory, and can probably figure out what I have given you, but it